estk/solarwinter/contents/heritage/Sunseeker II/index.md

 In 2006 many improvements to the original Sunseeker were completed.
 The new airplane, dubbed Sunseeker II, featured a redesigned wing with more area for solar cells, a more powerful motor, new lithium polymer batteries, and an updated electrical system.
 In 2009, again with Eric Raymond in the cockpit, Sunseeker II completed a vast flying tour of Europe.
 The tour began with the first crossing of the Alps ever made by a solar powered airplane and continued down the length of Italy to Sicily, followed by a route along the Dolomites through Austria and Slovenia, and finally a journey through the South of France and Spain ending at Spain’s southern coast.

 Sunseeker I and II have logged, by a huge margin, more flight hours than any other solar powered airplane.
-The Sunseeker, unlike other solar powered aircraft that have been flown in ideal conditions under strict ground supervision, is the only solar powered aircraft to have been tested and proven in continuous real world operations.
+The Sunseeker is the only solar powered aircraft to have been tested and proven in continuous real world operations.

 ##First Alps Crossing